Art has always been a medium of expression, communication and revolution!

-His famous painting, “Cicely and Miles Visit the Obamas,” was an imaginary depiction of his visit to the Obama family.
+An imaginary depiction of his visit to the Obama family!

 But now some of his recent works feature the harsh reality of today’s world, focusing on shootings, corruption, and racism.

-One of the most famous literary painters of the current generation, Kassou Seydou’s paintings are called “writings in the world.”
+Kassou Seydou is one of the most famous literary painters of the current generation.

 Each painting is a combination of symbols that match the elements of the contemporary black artist’s grammar and form.